nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

     interfaces and structs are the only way to know what's available at compile time and during development, making Go that compiles more trustworthy than Python that runs.

-- __Optional Arguments__: Go only has [variadic
+- __No Optional Arguments__: Go only has [variadic
   functions](https://gobyexample.com/variadic-functions) which are similar to Python's keyword arguments, but less useful, since the arguments need to be of the same type.
 I found keyword arguments to be something I really missed, mainly for how much easier refactoring is if you can just throw a `kwarg` of any type onto whatever function needs it without having to rewrite every one of its calls.
-This made my implementation for how to handle whether or not the diff image should be created based on the command line flags somewhat clumsy.
+I use this feature quite often in at work, it's saved me a lot of time over the years.
+Not having the feature made my implementation for how to handle whether or not the diff image should be created based on the command line flags somewhat clumsy.

 - __Verbosity__: Go is a bit more verbose (though not Java verbose).
 Part of that is because type system does not have generics, but mainly the fact that the language